ibm-cloudintegration/messaging-pot/docs/pages/pots/msghub/msghub_pot_lab12.md

 	![](./images/pots/msghub/lab12/image42.png)

-1. They should all match.
+1. All the values must match.

 	![](./images/pots/msghub/lab12/image43.png)

 1. The MQ source connector needs a stand-alone properties file for connecting to Event Streams.
 A preconfigured source connector properties file has been stored in /home/ibmuser/esconfig/connect-standalone-source.properties file.

-	In a editor window open this file.
+	In an editor window open this file.

 	![](./images/pots/msghub/lab12/image44.png)

 1. Review this file.
 Pay particular attention to the *bootstrap.servers* field.
 This is the route exposed by OpenShift for the es-1 instance of Event Streams.

-1. In another terminal window, retrieve the API key you stored in the *creds.txt* file.
+1. In another terminal window, retrieve the Kafka Connect API key you stored in the *creds.txt* file.

 	```
 	cat ~/creds.txt.